keesiemeijer/wp-update/README.md

 * Interactive confirmation prompts keep you in control of what gets updated
 * Database and file backups (plugins, themes) are created when updates are made
 * Manage spam and trash comments
-* Use a custom backup directory location for every site (or all sites)
+* Use a custom backup directory location for every site (or for all sites)

 See [this screencast](https://github.com/keesiemeijer/wp-update/wiki/Screencast) to see it in action.